carolinaaasf/42cursus_lvl0_libft/README.md

 1 - Clone the repository:<br />
 `https://github.com/carolinaaasf/42cursus_lvl0_Libft.git`

-2 - Navigate to the repository folder and run `make`.<br />
+2 - Navigate to the repository folder and run `make`<br />
 `make`<br />

 3 - You can run `make clean` to remove object files that are no longer needed.<br />
 `make clean` <br />

-4- Compile your main.c with your new libft.a .<br />
+4- Compile your main.c with your new libft.a <br />
 `cc -Wall -Wextra -Werror main.c libft.a`